Austin Trout: Trout vs. Cotto

-On August 31, 2012, terms were agreed for Trout to defend his WBA title against former three division champion and No. 2 ranked light middleweight Miguel Cotto (37-3, 30 KOs) on December 1 at Madison Square Garden in New York City.
+On August 31, 2012, terms were agreed for Trout to defend his WBA (Regular) title against former three division champion and No. 2 ranked light middleweight Miguel Cotto (37–3, 30 KOs) on December 1 at Madison Square Garden in New York City.
 Cotto was coming off a loss in May 2012 against Floyd Mayweather.
 13,096 attended the Garden.
 Trout started the fight off fast, using his quick combinations to continually get his punches off first against Cotto.
 Trout also used his superior footwork to evade most of Cotto's punches, and was able to out muscle Cotto off the ropes when he was cornered in the fight.
 During the middle rounds, Cotto found success trapping Trout on the ropes and keeping him there, ripping Trout with body shots and finding the range with his left hook.
 Trout regained control in the later rounds, even backing Cotto up later in the fight, and stunned Cotto several times down the stretch with his straight left hand.
 Trout won the fight by a wide unanimous decision, giving him the biggest win of his career thus far.
 The judges scores were 117–111, 117–111, 119–109.
-It was the first time Cotto had lost at the arena, having a record of 7-0 before the fight, also being 9–0 in New York.
+It was the first time Cotto had lost at the arena, having a record of 7–0 before the fight, also being 9–0 in New York.
 Trout landed 238 of 779 punches (31%) and Cotto landed 183 of 628 punches thrown (29%).
 After the fight, Trout called out fellow light middleweight champion Canelo Álvarez.
 The fight averaged 1.047 million and peaked at 1.4 million viewers, which set a record for Showtime boxing.